mini-M-py/Note/Note/os/cpu_scheduling.md

 ![MLFQ](resource/os_image17.png)

 ### Proportional Share Scheduling
-Instead of optimizing trunaround time or response time proportional share scheduling will guarantee each job obtain a certain percentage of CPU time.
+Instead of optimizing turnaround time or response time proportional share scheduling will guarantee each job obtain a certain percentage of CPU time.
 One of the great example of is lottery scheduling.

 - **Lottery scheduling**: Each process is given a number of lottery tickets that represent it share of the CPU.
-When the CPU is to be assigned, the schedular draw one random ticket is selected, and the process holding that ticket gets to run.
+When the CPU is to be assigned, the scheduler draw one random ticket is selected, and the process holding that ticket gets to run.

+The most beautiful aspect of lottery scheduling is its randomness.
+Randomness avoid strange corner-case behavior and avoid problems like **starvation** and **Gaming scheduler**.
+Every process has non-zero chance to be selected.

+The underlying concept of lottery scheduling is tickets, which represent the share of resources that process should receive.
+For example, assume A and B are two processes, A has 75 tickets and B has 25 tickets.
+It means A receive 75% of CPU time and B receive 25% of CPU time.
+Scheduler holds lottery to decide which process to run.
+In this case, there are 100 tickets so A holds 75% of those ticket and B holds 25%.
+Scheduler draw a random ticket from 0 to 99, probabilistically there is 75% chance of A getting selected and 25% chance of B getting selected.